Seven things to know about Ramadan

 1.Ramadan is the holiest month in the Islamic calendar.
 The month of Ramadan is a commemoration of the revelation of Islam’s holy text, the Quran, to the prophet Muhammad.
 This occurred during the ninth month of the Islamic calendar, and the observance of Ramadan has become one of the most important pillars of belief for Muslims.

 2. The start and end dates of Ramadan change each year.
 Similar to holidays in other religions like Easter or Rosh Hashanah, the start and end dates of Ramadan shift each year because its observance is based on a lunar calendar (the Islamic calendar is 354 days long).
-For example, Ramadan 2023 will begin at sunset on March 10 and end at sunset on April 9
+For example, Ramadan 2026 is expected to begin at sunset on February 17 and end at sunset on March 18.

 3. Muslims are obliged to abstain from more than just food and drink.
 The month of Ramadan is a time for discipline, prayer, and thoughtfulness.
 Fasting is required, and intended to make people more aware of their relationship with God.
 Between the hours of sunrise and sunset, no food or drink is permitted.
 Additionally, Muslims are expected to abstain from sexual relations, smoking, and sinful behaviors like lying and gossiping.